-The principles of MLPA (Schouten et al. 2002) are described in the MLPA General Protocol (www.mrcholland.com).
+The principles of the MLPA technique (Schouten et al. 2002) are described in the MLPA General Protocol (www.mrcholland.com).
 More information on the use of MLPA in tumour applications can be found in Hömig-Hölzel and Savola (2012).

 MLPA technique validation